 The Concord Food Co-op is actively working with the nonprofits in the community.
-In fiscal year ending June 2017, the Co-op provided financial or in-kind support to the following nonprofit organizations.
+In fiscal year ending June 2018, the Co-op has thus far provided financial or in-kind support to the following nonprofit organizations.

 To be considered for a donation from the Concord Food Co-op the organization must generally: